 We would like to acknowledge the ongoing commitment of the Board of Directors, management and the team in the field who together have contributed to the successes of the Company this past year.
-We would also like to acknowledge the contribution of Mr. Terence Goodlace as the Company's founding Chairman who was unfortunately required to retire earlier in the year due to competing demands.

-With the recent submission of a Mining Right Application for the Bengwenyama project, the Company is now on the path of transitioning from a pure exploration to a development-focused company.
-We thank all shareholders for their continued support on this journey.
+Southern Palladium remains firmly on the path of transitioning from a pure exploration company to one focused on development.
+We sincerely thank our shareholders for their continued support as we move forward on this exciting journey.